Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 - Regarding fault-tolerance, we're concerned ourselves with the concept of progress guarantee, that is, the ability of the system to continue to make forward process despite the failure of one or more components of the system.
 - Regarding algorithm prototyping, benchmarking and optimizations, we assume an MPI-3 setting.
 - Regarding empirical results, we focus on performance-related metrics, e.g. throughput and latency.

+== Research question

+Any research effort in this thesis revolves around this research question:

+#quote()[How to utilize shared-memory programming principles to model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?]

+We further decompose this question into smaller subquestions:
++ Which factor contributes to the fault-tolerance and performance of a distributed MPSC queue algorithms?
++ Which shared-memory programming principle is relevant in modeling and designing distributed MPSC queue algorithms in a fault-tolerant and performant manner?
++ Which shared-memory programming principle needs to be modified to more effectively model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?

 == Thesis overview